pypa/cibuildwheel/docs/contributing.md

 ### Linting, docs

 Most developer tasks have a nox interface.
 This allows you to very simply run tasks without worrying about setting up a development environment (as shown below).
-This is a slower than setting up a development environment and reusing it, but has the (important) benefit of being highly reproducible; an earlier run does not affect a current run, or anything else on your machine.
+This is slower than setting up a development environment and reusing it, but has the (important) benefit of being highly reproducible; an earlier run does not affect a current run, or anything else on your machine.

 You can see a list of sessions by typing `nox -l`; here are a few common ones: